beiyingseah/odin-EtchASketch/README.md

 - Create a dynamic grid that changes based on user input
 - Set up a "hover" effect: grid divs change colour when browser registers a 'hover' event (addEventListener() to mark when mouse enters a div and leaves it): (i) add new class to the div OR (ii) change the div's background colour with JavaScript

-JS File 1: Helper functions -> Functionalities
+JS File: Helper functions -> Functionalities
-- Clear:
+- Clear
-- Erase:
+- Erase
-- Change Grid Size: automatically clears/reset upon change
+- Grid Size control: automatically clears/reset upon change
 - Grey Scale: progressively black by 10% till square turns black after 10 'mouseovers'
 - Rainbow

-JS File 2: Main game file

-KEY TAKEAWAYS

 EXTRA CREDIT
-- CSS enhancements to 'Etch-a-sketch' font to make it look more realistic
+- CSS enhancements to 'Etch-a-sketch' font, game console (adding of shadows to create 3D-effect) and buttons to make it look more realistic (skeuomorphic)